This article combines and defines common concepts/ terms and uses them to show how :Recover and :Collaborate work together.

 * Note that Sharing Peer operation can survive Release/ Protect operations on a single item so long as the Sharing Peer doesn't perform a Hostlist Clean operation after the Release and before the Activate operation.

-SSProtect approaches data access by ensuring that the Data Owner can always Restore a Version Instance created with :Recover enabled.
-Whether or not a Data Owner can Restore a Version Instance instantiated by an authorized Sharing Peer depends, as noted below.
+SSProtect approaches data access by ensuring that the Data Owner can always Restore a Version Instance he/ she creates with :Recover enabled.
+Whether or not a Data Owner can Restore a Version Instance instantiated by an authorized Sharing Peer depends on the Operating Mode and sharing relationship, as noted below.

 Organization Peer Restore